adamsilver/adamsilver.io-jekyll/_drafts/2029-01-01-the-disadvantages-of-javascript-polyfills.md

 categories: js
 ---

 A polyfill, also known as a shim, attempts to level the browser playing field, by implementing an API directly when it isn't natively provided by the browser.
-The popularity of polyfills seems to have arisen due to various proclamations such as "You don't even need a library anymore, you can just use the APIs directly".
+The popularity of polyfills seems to have arisen due to various announcements such as "You don't even need a library anymore, you can just use APIs directly".
 One reason for this is due to browsers providing APIs such as `document.getElementsByClassName()` as well as many others.
 Another reason is that older browsers are seeing less usage (shock) and so it appears some of the problems have gone away.
 Strangely, if old browsers are irrelevant (they are not) and new browsers have got everything we need (they don't), then why the need for polyfills at all?

 The thing is, just because these APIs exist in the modern browsers of today, it most certainly does *not* mean that polyfills are the way to go.
 Infact polyfills most certainly are **not** the way to go.
 Also, the point about older browsers is silly.
 Various different (versions of) browsers are released daily.
 And just because developers want to drop support for a browser doesn't mean your users want to (or are able to) upgrade their browser.